+Ethical Behavior Risk - The organization, through its actions or inaction, demonstrates that it is not committed to ethical and responsible business behavior.

+Integrity Risk - The risk of management fraud, employee fraud, and illegal and unauthorized acts, any or all of which could lead to reputation degradation in the marketplace or even financial loss.

+Achievement of enterprise objectives through partnerships with persons and entities that value anti-corruption commitments.

-What are the Risk/s Identified? representatives and suppliers of 0 and its subsidiaries, and to prev and detect unlawful and impro- Ethical Behavior Risk - The organization, through its actions conduct. or inaction, demonstrates that it is not committed to ethical and responsible business behavior.
-Integrity Risk - The risk of management fraud, employee fraud, and illegal and CIC's Code of Ethics (COE) does not merely require compliance we laws.
-It embodies a commitment positive behaviors that build tru promote respect, and demonstri integrity.
-CIC's Code of Eth expresses its fundamental value unauthorized acts, any or all of which could lead to reputation degradation in the marketplace or even financial loss. establishes rules of conduct, a provides guidance for pol- formulation and decision-making.
-What are the Opportunity/ies Identified?
-Particular to corruption: Under COE, all persons acting on behalf CIC will abide by all laws relating improper payments.
-Business gi Achievement of enterprise objectives through partnerships with persons and entities that value anti-corruption commitments. that are customary and reasonable frequency and value are genera permitted.
-A gift is never permit if intended in exchange for favoral treatment or if prohibited by policies of the recipient or his/l employer.
-CIC will never offer pay any bribe.
-Violations of the COE within organization are seriously dealt w through proper HR grievar mechanisms, and if applicab judicial or extra-judicial disp resolution remedies.
-CIC expects all its suppliers to add CIC's Code of Ethics or to abide their own Code of Ethics if it me the minimum standards of CIC Code of Ethics, and any serio violation by a supplier may result the termination of engagement a blacklisting from fut engagements.
+representatives and suppliers of CIC and its subsidiaries, and to prevent and detect unlawful and improper conduct.

+CIC's Code of Ethics (COE) does not merely require compliance with laws.
+It embodies a commitment to positive behaviors that build trust, promote respect, and demonstrate integrity.
+CIC's Code of Ethics expresses its fundamental values, establishes rules of conduct, and provides guidance for policy formulation and decision-making.

+Particular to corruption: Under the COE, all persons acting on behalf of CIC will abide by all laws relating to improper payments.
+Business gifts that are customary and reasonable in frequency and value are generally permitted.
+A gift is never permitted if intended in exchange for favorable treatment or if prohibited by the policies of the recipient or his/her employer.
+CIC will never offer or pay any bribe.

+Violations of the COE within the organization are seriously dealt with through proper HR grievance mechanisms, and if applicable, judicial or extra-judicial dispute resolution remedies.

+CIC expects all its suppliers to adopt CIC's Code of Ethics or to abide by their own Code of Ethics if it meets the minimum standards of CIC's Code of Ethics, and any serious violation by a supplier may result in the termination of engagement and blacklisting from future engagements.

+Enterprise Risk Management Framework.
+Corruption identified by the Company is an enterprise risk that is continuously being managed through its Enterprise Risk Management Framework 11.
+Risk management function follows a governance structure that is inherent and supported at all organizational levels.
+12

-EnterpriseRiskManagementFramework.Corruption isidentifiedby the Company is anenterpriseriskthat is continuouslybeingmanagedthroughitsEnterpriseRiskManagementFramework11Riskmanagementfunctionfollowsagovernancestructurethat isinherentandsupportedatallorganizationallevels.12 Policy on Conflict of Interest.
+Policy on Conflict of Interest.
 13 CIC's directors, officers, employees, and representatives must be loyal to the company and deal with suppliers, customers and others in a manner that avoids a conflict between personal interests and those of CIC, or even the appearance of such conflict.
 All actual, potential or perceived must be declared by the employee concerned as well as those who may be aware of it.

-Policy on Whistleblowing - CIC adopted this policy to encourage all stakeholders of the Company to make good faith reports of actual or suspected impropriety, fraud, misconduct, abuse, health and safety concerns, conflicts of interest and any other wrongdoing, free from fear or retaliation.
+Policy on Whistleblowing - CIC adopted this policy to encourage all stakeholders of the Company to make good faith reports of actual or suspected impropriety, fraud. misconduct, abuse, health and safety concerns, conflicts of interest and any other wrongdoing, free from fear or retaliation.
 The policy guarantees confidentiality and anonymous reporting through identified channels, and protection to the whistleblower provided that reports are done in good faith.
-14 whistleblowing/?wpdmdl=4621&refresh=5e85b2bc97ca01585820348
+14